spericas/helidon-mcp/docs/mcp/README.md

 `Resources` allow servers to share data that provides context to language models, such as files, database schemas, or application-specific information.
 Clients can list and read resources, which are defined by name, description, and media type.

-**Resource Templates** use [URI templates](https://datatracker.ietf.org/doc/html/rfc6570) to enable dynamic discovery.
-They cannot be read but serve as placeholders for real resources.
-To define a resource or a template, use the same API.
-Parameters enclosed in `{}` indicate template variables.

 #### Interface

 Implement the `McpResource` interface and register it via `addResource`.